cortexlabs/cortex/docs/deployments/request-handlers.md

         metadata: Custom dictionary specified by the user in API configuration.

     Returns:
-        A dictionary containing model input names as keys and python lists or numpy arrays as values.
-If the model only has a single input, then a python list or numpy array can be returned.
+        A dictionary containing model input names as keys and Python lists or numpy arrays as values.
+If the model only has a single input, then a Python list or numpy array can be returned.
     """
     pass